ThachNgocTran/YelpDataset2Neo4j/README.md

 + Anaconda3-2020.02 x64.
 + Neo4j v3.5.17.
 + Yelp Dataset (03.05.2020).
 MD5: `7610af013edf610706021697190dab15`.
++ The Neo4j's Database should be a Windows Service.
+The Neo4j Desktop and Neo4j Python Driver (`py2neo`) connect to it through url `bolt://localhost:7687` with username/password as `neo4j`/`12345`.
 + On Windows, users need sufficient privileges to start/stop Services.
 A UAC dialog may appear, asking for permission.
 + Additional 3rd party Python libraries: `neo4j-driver`, `py2neo`, `regex`, `reverse_geocoder`.